 At the beginning of 2021, we outsourced substantially all of our software development to a third-party and transferred 105 employees to support the ongoing work to be performed.
-In connection with outsourcing our software development, the Company entered into an agreement of future business volume over the next three years in the amount of \$7.1 million, of which the Company has committed to that a minimum value of \$3.1 million will be assured in the first year of business.
-The Company has paid \$1.8 million related to this agreement during the first the six months ended June 30, 2021.
+In connection with outsourcing our software development, we entered into an agreement of future business volume over the next three years in the amount of \$7.1 million, of which we have committed that a minimum value of \$3.1 million will be assured in the first year of business.
+We have paid \$2.5 million related to this agreement during the nine months ended September 30, 2021.
+The remaining \$0.6 million is expected to be paid during the fourth quarter of 2021.

 Additionally, in the beginning of 2021, we outsourced our manufacturing work to a supply chain partner and transferred or eliminated 22 employees as part of this solution.
-Our worldwide employee count at June 30, 2021, was 85.
+Our worldwide employee count at September 30, 2021, was 78.